 I cannot make a bundt without enunciating “bunnnnn-T” and muttering “Dere’s a hole in dis cake.”

 So yes, you can use cake pans, but you will have to make up your own entertainment for that version. :)

 I should confess that Chelsea actually made this cake when we had a recent sister-baking day, so really, the credit for this one goes to her, I just happened to take the pictures and have the recipe handy!
-We actually had less than the specified amount of pumpkin left in the can after making Pumpkin Toffee Cheesecake, but the cake still turned out delicious and moist.
-I’ve included the original quantity, but if you’re 1/4 cup short don’t let it stop you!
+We had pumpkin left in the can after making Pumpkin Toffee Cheesecake, and this cake was the result.

 Recipe slightly adapted from “Make Ahead Meals for Busy Moms” via Not So Humble Pie (Such a cute blog name!)

 - ½ cup butter, softened

 - 1½ cups granulated sugar

 - 1 (15-oz) can pumpkin (about 1¾ cup)